 d.
 Complete the post graduate Commission on Accreditation for Respiratory Care (CoARC) survey.

 Most graduates become registered respiratory therapists (RRT).
 To become a RRT the following is required:

-a.
 Successfully pass the Written Registry (WRRT) given through the National Board for Respiratory Care (NBRC).

-b.
 Successfully pass the Clinical Simulation Examination (CSE) given by the National Board for Respiratory Care (NBRC).

 Graduates are eligible for cross-training into Polysomnography (Sleep Disorders).
 See PSG program information.

 Office: CS&D, Room 101-C

 Allied Health Program Assistant